betterscientificsoftware/bssw.io/Articles/Blog/UnderstandingCSESoftwareProductivity.md

 improves, attributable to the software.

 **Extreme-Scale CSE Software Productivity:** Many CSE software products are required to run on the latest extreme-scale computing systems.
-Highfidelity, multiscale, multiphysics simulations with uncertainty quantification and optimality increase the computing demands up to and beyond the capability of current leadership systems.
+High fidelity, multiscale, multiphysics simulations with uncertainty quantification and optimality increase the computing demands up to and beyond the capability of current leadership systems.
 At this scale of computing, the disruption of hardware architecture changes, new and immature system software environments, and the sheer scope and complexity of the target problems can be